Freelance Announcer Aika Kanda Recalls Seeing North Korea During Visit | FRIDAY DIGITAL

 © Kazuki Shimomura

-Aika Kanda was born in 1980 in Kanagawa Prefecture.
-After graduating from Gakushuin University with a degree in mathematics, she joined NHK as an announcer in 2003, and left NHK in 2012 to become a freelance announcer.
-Since then, she has been active mainly in variety shows, and currently appears regularly as the main MC of the daytime TV program “Poka Poka” (Fuji Television Network).
+Kanda Aika / born in 1980 in Kanagawa Prefecture.
+After graduating from the Department of Mathematics, Faculty of Science at Gakushuin University, she joined NHK as an announcer in 2003.
+She left NHK in 2012 and became a freelance announcer.
+Since then, she has been active mainly in variety programs, and currently appears regularly as the main MC on the daytime talk show “Poka Poka” (Fuji TV).

 From “FRIDAY” May 15 and 22, 2026